Sizing Guides

 ABYC E-11 practice sizes conductors by two constraints, and the cable must satisfy both:

 On 12V systems, voltage drop almost always governs.
-A 3% drop at 12V is just 0.36V — long cable runs eat that fast.
+A 3% drop at 12V is just 0.36V, and long cable runs eat that fast.

 12V Sizing Table (3% Drop, Critical Circuits)